Cold War in Asia: Korean War 1950–1953

 The Korean War began at the end of June 1950 when North Korea, a communist country, invaded South Korea, which was under U.S. protection.
+The Truman Doctrine of 1947 aimed to contain the spread of communism and Soviet influence, and pledged to help any country threatened by communism.
 Without consulting Congress, President Harry S Truman ordered General Douglas MacArthur to use all American forces to resist the invasion.
 Truman then received approval from the United Nations, which the Soviets were boycotting.
 UN forces managed to cling to a toehold in Korea, as the North Koreans outran their supply system.
 MacArthur's counterattack at Inchon destroyed the invasion army, and the UN forces captured most of North Korea on their way to the Yalu River, Korea's northern border with China.
 President Truman had decided—and the UN agreed—to reunify all of Korea.
 UN forces were poised to decisively defeat the North Korean invaders.

-In October 1950, China intervened unexpectedly, driving the UN forces all the way back to South Korea.
-Mao Zedong felt threatened by the United Nations advance.
+In October 1950, China intervened in North Korea due to the advance of UN forces dangerously close to the Yalu River.
+They drove UN forces all the way back to South Korea as Mao Zedong felt threatened by the close proximity of the war to the border at the Yalu River.
 Although technically far inferior, his army had much larger manpower resources and was just across Korea's northern border at the Yalu River.
 The fighting stabilized close to the original 38th parallel that had divided North and South.
 UN-US commanding general Douglas MacArthur wanted to continue the rollback strategy of unifying Korea but Truman changed and instead switched to a policy of containment that would allow North Korea to persist.
 Truman's dismissal of MacArthur in April 1951 sparked an intense debate on American Far Eastern Cold War policy.
 Truman took the blame for a high-cost stalemate with 37,000 Americans killed and over 100,000 wounded.
 Peace talks bogged down over the question of repatriating prisoners who did not want to return to Communism.
-President Eisenhower broke the impasse by warning he might use nuclear weapons, and an armistice was reach that has remained in effect ever since, with large American forces still stationed in South Korea as a tripwire.
+President Eisenhower broke the impasse by warning he might use nuclear weapons, and an armistice was reached that has remained in effect ever since, with large American forces still stationed in South Korea as a tripwire.

+Despite the signing of a peace agreement on 27 July 1953, some historians believe in the 'unending' Korean war as the country is still heavily militarised.
+For example, the US still stations 29,500 troops in Korea even today in spite of the ceasefire back in 1953.